Local Outreach

 Circles is also a two-generational approach.
 While parents are in their weekly meeting, their children are in age appropriate classes.
 The older youth learn about finances, how to write a resume, do mock job interviews and receive assistance researching and applying to college.

 Emmanuel’s Hammer is a hands-on ministry that rebuilds or remodels homes for families who have had their home damaged or destroyed by disaster or who are otherwise living in substandard conditions in the Greenville, Anderson, Pickens and Oconee counties of the Upstate.
-We identify, through existing case management channels or local church contacts, those families with the most critical unmet needs.
-We then lock arms with that family to conduct a needs assessment, fundraising, mission team recruitment, materials procurement and project management of their rebuild.
-We stay with them through home dedication and move in.
-We feel by attending to the families physical needs we have an opportunity to tend to their emotional and spiritual needs as well.
-Helping others, expecting nothing in return, is the highest form of exhibiting the grace and love of Christ.
+They work with community service organizations, churches, and government agencies to identify homeowners who are facing a critical situation that affects the safety, sanitation, or security of their home.
+We then lock arms with that family to conduct the needs assessment, fund raising, mission team recruitment, materials procurement and project management of their rebuild.

 Kairos is a lay-led, interdenominational Christian ministry in which men and women volunteers bring Christ’s love and forgiveness to prisoners and their families.
 The programs involve a structured model that includes a weekend “Walk to Emmaus” like experience, followed by guests or participants gathering regularly for accountability, support, and prayer.
 The Kairos method is to tell the story of God’s unconditional love and forgiveness to the prison residents, most of who have not heard of this love, or at least have not experienced it firsthand.
 Through this ministry, lives are transformed and new purpose is awakened in many.

-Volunteer Opportunities: Each spring and fall, members of BSUMC participate in the weekends to Perry Correctional Institution, a men’s facility, and Leath Correctional Institution, a women’s facility.
+Each spring and fall, members of BSMC participate in the weekends to Perry Correctional Institution, a men’s facility, and Leath Correctional Institution, a women’s facility.

 PMAC was launched in June 2018 with 35 children attending summer camp.
 Our after-school program runs every weekday in concurrence with the Greenville County School District’s schedule.
 Most children come straight from school to our building, where they engage in academic, fitness, and character building activities throughout the afternoon.
 We also provide an after-school snack and supper at the end of the day.
 PMAC provides an environment for children to Delight in their childhood, Discover their gifts and talents, and Develop into creative, contributing members of their communities.
 PMAC recently moved to a building in the Poe Mill community near downtown at 1215 Buncombe Rd.